BenHammersley/Cognitive-Risks-Book-Project/_posts/2020-07-06-Introducing-Zettelify.markdown

 But doing this usually requires writing out the [[Metadata]] of an article by hand, which can be tiresome.

-To help with that, I built an app [[Zettelify::https://zettelify.benhammersley.com]], that takes a URL and returns all of the metadata it can usefully find.
+To help with that, I built an app called [[Zettelify::https://zettelify.benhammersley.com]], that takes a URL and returns all of the metadata it can usefully find.
 The result right now is a block of text to cut and paste into Roam, in a format that makes sense for it.
+Try it out, even if you don't use Roam or the Zettelkasten system yet.